BigBigDoudou/otoroshi/README.md

 end
 ```

-Getter and a setter are set for each property:
+Getters and a setters are automatically set:

 ```ruby
 class Example